The grammar of interrogative sentences (questions) can be confusing.

 Have you been cooking?

-These sentence may begin with helping verbs, but when we diagram them, we still have to diagram the subject on the left side and the verb on the right side.
+These sentences may begin with helping verbs, but when we diagram them, we still have to diagram the subject on the left side and the verb on the right side.

 So, now it's time to answer Robin's question.
 How in the world can we show in the sentence diagram that the diagrammed sentence is a question?